 Wally Rudolph

 Wally Rudolph is a multidisciplinary artist, educator, and equity advocate based in Los Angeles.
-As a writer, he is the author of the acclaimed literary novels Four Corners and MIGHTY,MIGHTY (Counterpoint/Soft Skull) and served as the 2019 Writer-in-Residence at the Annenberg Beach House in Santa Monica.
+As a writer, he is the author of the literary novels Four Corners and MIGHTY,MIGHTY (Counterpoint/Soft Skull) and served as the 2019 Writer-in-Residence at the Annenberg Beach House in Santa Monica.
 His screen credits include Sons of Anarchy, Legion, and the award-winning, Bang Bang.

 Born in Canada to Jamaican immigrants and raised in Texas, he’s traveled and lived throughout North America, but now he and his son, Redd, call The City of Angels home.